-Efforts toward interoperability in Grid Community has recently been promoted by the Open Grid Forum (OGF) (OGF, 2009).
-The OGF has started a research activity called GIN (Grid Interoperation Now) (OGF-GIN, 2009) to manage interoperation among major grid projects such as EGEE (EGEE, 2009), UK National Grid Service (NGS, 2009).
+Efforts towards interoperability in Grid Community has recently been promoted by the Open Grid Forum (OGF).
+The OGF [13] has started a research activity called GIN (Grid Interoperation Now) [4] to manage interoperation among major grid projects such as EGEE [14], UK National Grid Service [15], NorduGrid [16].
 This effort includes interoperation in the areas of authorization and identity management, data management and movement, job description and submission, information services and schema, and operations experience of pilot test applications.
-Among these interoperation efforts, interoperability of information services is also addressed.
+Among these interoperation efforts, interoperability of information services is also the focus of this research.
 The OGF suggests guidelines for interoperability in such a way that each grid's internal information system will act as a translator for accessing information from other information services.
+In this scenario, all of grid information can be retrieved by each of grid in its fashion with respect to schema and query language.
 As the information service schema, the Open Grid Forum GIN workgroup utilizes a subset of the Glue schema as the common description schema for information services.
-The Grid Laboratory Uniform Environment (Glue) Schema (GLUE, 2009) is an effort to support interoperability between US and Europe Grid Projects.
+The Grid Laboratory Uniform Environment (Glue) Schema [17] is an effort to support interoperability between US and Europe Grid Projects.
 It presents description of core Grid resources at the conceptual level by defining an information model.
 It is used for both monitoring and discovery purposes and describes the state and functionalities of Grid resources.
-Discussion: In this research, we propose a system architecture that meets the interoperability guidelines suggested by the OGF GIN work group.
+Discussion: In this research, we propose a system architecture that meets the interoperability guidelines suggested by OGF GIN work group.
 To this end, we integrate the Glue Schema into our design to be able to interoperate with GIN activity participating information services.
-With this study, we also intend to build an architecture that would address a wide range of Web Service applications and provide an interoperation-bridge across the existing implementations of information services.
+With this study, we also intend to build an architecture that would address wide range of Web Service applications and provide an interoperation-bridge across the existing implementations of information services.
 Thus, we implement two widely used and WS-I compatible grid information services: Extended UDDI XML Metadata Service and WS-Context XML Metadata Service.